moosahmed/Stateful_Symphony/README.md

 1. AWS account
     1. IAM should have permissions for all resources used within.
     2. Make sure to gitignore your terraform.tfvars before the step below.
-    3. Make a terraform.tfvars and provide access_key = "your_aws_access_key_id" secret_key = "your_aws_secret_access_key".
+    3. Make a terraform.tfvars in the terraform directory and provide access_key = "your_aws_access_key_id" secret_key = "your_aws_secret_access_key", k8s_cluster, gmaps_api_key.
 (The environment variables were not used because the aws keys are used in multiple places - not just for the provider.)
 2. Install Terraform
 3. aws-iam-authenticator : https://github.com/kubernetes-sigs/aws-iam-authenticator
 4. Install kubectl